 Mongolia: C – O2 – N – Q – O1b – D – K – R1a – O1a

-A comparison of the main haplogroups within China of the Manchu, Northern Han [Magog] and the Southern Han shows the difference with the Northern Han as the Southern Han comprise the two elements of Tubal and Meshech.
-Taiwan may well show the truer haplogroup sequencing for Tubal.
-The population of Taiwan is 23,869,343 people.
+A comparison of the main Haplogroups within China, consisting of the Manchu, the Northern Han and the Southern Han – as well as Taiwan – shows the difference, yet similarity amongst them.
+Taiwan may well show the truer Haplogroup sequencing for Tubal; since it is mixed with Meshech in the Southern Han.
+The population of Taiwan is 23,922,655 people.

 Taiwan: O2 – O1a – O1b – C – Q – D